One of the early goals of Pipelines as Code on Tekton was to ensure the project’s CI could run using itself.

 pipelinesascode.tekton.dev/on-target-branch: "[refs/tags/*]"

-In my tasks I need the git-clone tasks and a custom version of the goreleaser
+In the tasks, I included the git-clone task and a custom version of the goreleaser task, located in the repository at .tekton/task/goreleaser.yaml.

-The annotation for this looks like this :
+The annotation for these tasks looks like this:

 pipelinesascode.tekton.dev/task: "[git-clone, .tekton/tasks/goreleaser.yaml]"